FOCUS-Coronavirus accelerates European utilities' digital drive

 Companies are investing billions to get big data infrastructure in place that will allow them not only to manage plants and grids efficiently and fast, but also roll out new services and create new revenue streams.
 They could find some help from plans the European Union has put in place to combat the COVID-19 fallout as its 7-year 1-trillion-euro budget proposal and 750 billion euro recovery plan are geared towards green and digital transitions.

-Enel, the first global utility to migrate all its data to the cloud last year, has already spent 4.5 billion euros on digitalization in the last three years, and plans to invest a further 2.5 billion euros in 2020-2022.
-But such drives don't come without risks as the increased need to work remotely also raises the chance of cyberattacks, Leo Simonovich, Vice President and Global Head Industrial Cyber and Digital Security at Germany's Siemens, said.
+Enel has already spent 4.5 billion euros on digitalization in the last three years, and plans to invest a further 2.5 billion euros in 2020-2022 on "platformisation" of its business.
+"Platformisation" is the setting up of systems or platforms where service providers and customers can meet to do business.
+But such drives don't come without risks as the increased need to work remotely also raises the chance of cyberattacks, Leo Simonovich, global head, industrial cyber and digital security at Germany's Siemens, said.

 "If they don't do it then big data giants like Apple and Google will come in with their apps and redefine the client relationship," said Ingmar Wilhelm, chairman of energy big-data startup Energisme.
 "And COVID is hammering the message home."